KaijuLab/KaijuLab/README.md

 | `OLLAMA_BASE_URL` | Ollama | Server base URL | `http://localhost:11434/v1` |
 | `KAIJULAB_MODEL` | All | Model ID override | backend-specific |
 | `VIRUSTOTAL_API_KEY` | — | VirusTotal hash lookup | — (optional) |

-All of the above can also be supplied with the corresponding CLI flags (see `--help`).

-## Security notes

-- No credentials of any kind are stored in source code or tracked config files.
-- All secrets are read from environment variables or CLI flags at runtime only.
-- Gemini OAuth2 access tokens are cached in-process and never written to disk.
-- `CRED/` and `*.json` are in `.gitignore` to prevent accidental commits of key files.
-- `patch_bytes` always writes to `<file>.patched`; the original binary is never modified.

 ## License